reproducing-research-projects/BugsInPy/report/meat.md

 **RQ1.** How many of the bugs in BugsInPy are reproudcible with no "extra" work?
 For a bug to be reproducible, the software environment should install without failure, the buggy verison should fail the identified test case, and the fixed version should pass.

-**RQ2.** How many of those which are not reproducible can we "reescue"?
+**RQ2.** How many of those which are not reproducible can we rescue?
 We rescue a bug by modifying the scripts and data such that the bug is reproducible.

 As part of our rescue, we made the following changes: